Tony K.Y. Lim, Ph.D.

 -

-Uncovered pain biomarkers in human cerebrospinal fluid using proteomics
+Uncovered biomarkers that distinguish painful and asymptomatic phenotypes of degenerative disc disease in human cerebrospinal fluid using proteomics.

 -

-Uncovered biomarkers in the saliva of adults with self-injurious behaviour disorder
+Uncovered biomarkers in the saliva of adults with self-injurious behaviour.

 2006